20000710/Recipe-App-Frontend/README.md

 ## About The Project

-Angkasa Ticketing is an online ticket booking application.
-This application is intended for users who want to travel both nationally and internationally, using airplanes.
+Recipe is an is a web-based application for displaying food recipes and add new recipes.

 ### Built With